nikhil-RGB/Kakuro-Solver/README.md

 # Kakuro-Solver

 Code includes only the code for the solver, no UI code is included.
+Currently, the program will return a vast set of solutions, out of which one will be correct and complete.

 This repository contains code for a standard issue kakuro-board solver.<br>
 This project is currently heavy in development, and is not yet ready for viewing or deployment.<br>